JackLui42/profile/README.md

 https://jacklui42.github.io/profile/

-A personal webpage with a theme of circles completed as the technical challenge for CSESoc Trainee 2023
+A personal webpage with a theme of circles completed as the technical challenge for CSESoc Trainee Program 2023

 Discord: 心海#8888